I call home from Michael’s, praying Mom answers but prepared for the worst. Of course, it’s Dad who answers.

 “I know you’ll back me up, so look at me, the kung fu fighter.”

-We laughed and kept smiling at each other until it was too obvious.
+We laugh and keep smiling at each other until it was too obvious.

 “I do like you, Tommy.
 I just won’t give you any slack.”